roynozoa/roynozoa/README.md

 - 👋 Hi, I’m @roynozoa or Muhammad Adisatriyo Pratama
 - 👀 I’m interested in the development of AI and Machine Learning in cloud environment
-- 🌱 I’m currently preparing for Tensorflow Developer Certificate and learning about Cloud Computing (AWS and GCP)
+- 🌱 I’m currently learning about Cloud Computing (AWS and GCP)
 - 💞️ I’m looking to collaborate on -
 - 📫 How to reach me muhammad.adisatriyo@gmail.com